Skip to content

 Protocols: HTTP, HTTPS, WebSocket

-• ALB is layer 7 (HTTP)
+• ALB is layer 7 (HTTP/HTTPS)

 • Load balancing to multiple http applications across machines (target Groups)